 In addition to academic research, Jason provides commentary via LinkedIn on various issues that affect supply chain practitioners such as inventory levels, pricing dynamics, manufacturing output, and transportation activity.
 He regularly speaks at industry webinars regarding these topics.
 He is frequently quoted by national general media outlets including The Wall Street Journal, NBC News, The Washington Post, and Reuters as well as specialized industry news outlets including Journal of Commerce, FreightWaves, Supply Chain Dive, Business Insider, and Trains, amongst others.

 With regard to teaching, Jason teaches or has taught courses at the undergraduate, masters, and doctoral level.
-At the undergrad level, Jason teaches the case-based capstone supply chain management course and has also taught an upper-level transportation management elective.
-He teaches a course on integrated logistics systems in the MBA program and a distribution fulfillment course in the MS in Supply Chain Management program.
+He currently teaches a course on integrated logistics systems in the MBA program and a distribution fulfillment course in the MS in Supply Chain Management program.
 At the doctoral level, he co-coordinates the introductory PhD seminar common to both the logistics and OSM doctoral programs.